magicmyco/magicmyco.github.io/docs/_posts/2024/08/2024-08-22-innoculation.md

 ### Step 3: Label & Clean up

 You can now take everything out of your SAB now that all spawn is sealed back up.
-You will want to label your jars with a small piece of tape containing the culture name and the date of the innoculation.
+You will want to label your jars with a small piece of tape containing the culture name and the date of the inoculation.
 This helps you keep track of your jars to know which species you used and track the health of them along their colonization cycle.

 ### Step 4: Storage